BrainwreckedTech/qemu-launcher/README.md

 QEMU Launcher
 =============

-QEMU Launcher is an application designed for simple QEMU virtual machine management.
+QEMU Launcher is a script designed to simplify QEMU virtual machine management.
 It is licensed under the GPLv3.
 It not available under a prior or future version of the GPL.

 Prerequisites
 -------------